Almoravid dynasty: Decline

+In 1138, the Almoravids suffered a defeat at the hands of Alfonso VII of León and Castile.
+In the Battle of Ourique (1139), they were defeated by Afonso I of Portugal, who thereby won his crown.
+During the 1140s, the situation grew steadily worse.

+After Ali ibn Yusuf's death in 1143, his son Tashfin ibn Ali lost ground rapidly before the Almohads.
+In 1146, he was killed in a fall from a precipice while attempting to escape after a defeat near Oran.
+The Muridun staged a major revolt in southwestern Iberia in 1144 under the leadership of the Sufi mystic Ibn Qasi, who later passed to the Almohads.
+Lisbon was conquered by the Portuguese in 1147.

-His two successors were Ibrahim ibn Tashfin and Ishaq ibn Ali, but their reigns were short.
-The conquest of the city of Marrakesh by the Almohads in 1147 marked the fall of the dynasty, though fragments of the Almoravids continued to struggle throughout the empire.
+Tashfin's two successors were Ibrahim ibn Tashfin and Ishaq ibn Ali, but their reigns were short.
+The conquest of Marrakesh by the Almohads in 1147 marked the fall of the dynasty, though fragments of the Almoravids continued to struggle throughout the empire.
 Among these fragments, there was the rebel Yahya Al-Sahrāwiyya, who resisted Almohad rule in the Maghreb for eight years after the fall of Marrakesh before surrendering in 1155.
-Also in 1155, the remaining Almoravids were forced to retreat to the Balearic Islands and later Ifriqiya under the leadership of the Banu Ghaniya, who were eventually influential in the downfall of their conquerors, the Almohads, in the Eastern part of the Maghreb.
+Also in 1155, the remaining Almoravids were forced to retreat to the Balearic Islands and later Ifriqiya under the leadership of the Banu Ghaniya, who were eventually influential in the downfall of their conquerors, the Almohads, in the eastern part of the Maghreb.

+Emblem

+The Almoravids adopted the Black standard, both to mark a religious character to their political and military movement as well as their religious and political legitimacy, which was demonstrated through their connection to the Abbasid Caliphate.
+According to some authors, the black color marked "the fight against impiety and error", it was also considered a representation of prophet Muhammad's flag.
+However, most sources indicate a clear affiliation with the Abbasid Caliphs, regarded as the supreme religious and secular authority of Sunni Islam.
+Historian Tayeb El-Hibri writes:

+Thus, the Almoravids adopted all the symbols of the Abbasids, including the color black (al-aswad), which would take part in the social and cultural life of the Almoravid tribes in their peace and war time.
+The desert tribes of Lamtuna and Massufa would adopt the black color for their veil when wrapped around the head, and for war banners in their battles in Al-Andalus.

+Later on, the Black banner would be attested in clashes and uprisings opposing Almoravid and Almohad movements.
+The Almohads would adopt the white flag against Almoravid authority, while major anti-Almohad rebellions unleashed by the Banu Ghaniya in the Maghreb and Hudids in Al-Andalus would confirm their affiliation to the Abbasids in the same manner as the early Almoravid movement did.

 Culture

 Religion

 The Almoravid movement started as a conservative Islamic reform movement inspired by the Maliki school of jurisprudence.
 The writings of Abu Imran al-Fasi, a Moroccan Maliki scholar, influenced Yahya Ibn Ibrahim and the early Almoravid movement.